oracle-livelabs/analytics-ai/multichannel-oci-genaiagents/3-prepare-the-dataset/prepare-the-dataset.md

 In this lab, you will:

-* Download and unzip the sample dataset we have prepared for you.
 * Create a storage bucket to store the dataset.
 * Upload the dataset to the storage bucket.